ben-le/DevOps_Trainings/README.md

 Whether you're a System Administrator, Developer, Tester, or IT Specialist, you can leverage your existing skills for a successful DevOps journey.
 This comprehensive roadmap equips you with the essentials: scripting, automation, infrastructure management, and more.
 Take your career to the next level, absolutely free!

 ### Start your DevOps journey today!
-**Explore our curated resources to propel your DevOps journey!** Start learning today and master the tools and techniques driving modern software development and operations.

 ### Course Overview
 - **[Leveraging Generative AI for Enhanced DevOps Efficiency](docs/AI_Tools.md)**